 For the sake of clarity for non-technical users, DataKitchen commits are called updates.

 The Kitchen History summary provides a longitudinal view of a kitchen's update history, with the latest update appearing first.
 The summary view delineates the history based on date.
 Each entry also includes the username of the update author and an update message.

 See the updates applied across recipes in a kitchen for a specified user.

 Filter a kitchen's history searching across update messages.

 Click on any individual update from the summary view to review that update's details.
 Each update detail view contains:

-- A default or custom change message
+- A default or user-entered change description

 - The datetime of the update